Student & Postdoc

 Student/Postdoctoral Travel Awards

-Each year the Society awards funding to graduate students and postdoctoral fellows to assist them with their travel expenses.
-Graduate students/postdoctoral fellows who have an abstract that is accepted for presentation and present the abstract at their appointed time during the meeting, as either a platform or poster presentation, are eligible for a Travel Award of $500.
-Local students and postdoctoral fellows, those living within a 50-mile radius of Charleston, are eligible for a Travel Award of $250.
-Applicants should be enrolled in a program leading to a graduate degree in a field of study related to birth defects research, or should be postdoctoral fellows in such a field, and should attend the BDRP Annual Meeting.
-Graduate students/postdoctoral fellows who apply for a Travel Award must be BDRP members at the time of the Annual Meeting.
-The applicants will be instructed to have their mentor submit a letter of recommendation; without this they are not eligible to be considered for a Travel Award.
+Each year the Society for Birth Defects Research and Prevention awards funding to students and postdoctoral fellows to assist them with their travel expenses.
+Students/postdoctoral fellows whose abstracts are accepted for platform or poster presentation are for a Travel Award of $500 USD.
+Local students and postdoctoral fellows, those living within a 50-mile radius of the meeting location, are eligible for a Travel Award of $250 USD.
+Applicants should be enrolled in a program leading to a graduate degree in a field of study related to birth defects research, or should be postdoctoral fellows in such a field, and must attend the Society for Birth Defects Research and Prevention Annual Meeting.
+Students/postdoctoral fellows who apply for a Travel Award must be members of the Society for Birth Defects Research and Prevention at the time of the Annual Meeting.
+The applicants will be instructed to have their mentor submit a letter of recommendation; without which they are ineligible for a Travel Award.

 Travel Award Application Information

-Requirements for Student membership consist of sponsorship by a member of the Society and verification from the applicant’s Major Professor that the applicant is a student or postdoctoral fellow in good standing and is working in the field of teratology.
+Requirements for Trainee membership consist of sponsorship by a member of the Society for Birth Defects Research and Prevention and verification from the applicant’s Major Professor that the applicant is a student or postdoctoral fellow in good standing and is working in the field of teratology.
 The Major Professor also will provide the expected date of graduation or fulfillment of fellowship.
-Student members are requested to apply for Regular or Associate membership status at the first Annual Meeting of the Society after they graduate or after fulfillment of their postdoctoral fellowship.
-Those students who choose not to apply for Regular or Associate membership status by the time of the succeeding Annual Meeting will have their membership inactivated.
-For information about applying for membership please visit the Society for Birth Defects Research and Prevention website.
+Trainee members are requested to apply for Regular or Associate membership status at the first Annual Meeting of the Society after they graduate or after fulfillment of their postdoctoral fellowship.
+Those trainees who choose not to apply for Regular or Associate membership status by the time of the succeeding Annual Meeting will have their membership inactivated.

-A letter from your Mentor is required for all Student and Postdoctoral Fellow Travel Awards and should be sent to Society Headquarters at BDRP@birthdefectsresearch.org.
+A letter from your Mentor is required for all Student and Postdoctoral Fellow Travel Awards and should be sent to Society Headquarters.
 The letter should include the following information:

 - a specific statement to confirm you are currently enrolled at the sponsoring institution or still in the formal training phase of your education